Hoplology: 1900s – The surveyors: Malinowski, Banks, Draeger, and Armstrong

-During the 1970s, The Republic of China began a number of academically based (and often government funded) investigations into several folk combat traditions.
-One drawback to many of these works is that they have yet to be translated in English, limiting the exposure of their findings.
-In other cases, they were inspired by ethno-nationalist or ideological considerations and no real effort has been made to engage with the growing international literature on Martial Arts Studies.
+During the 1970s, The Republic of China began some academically based (and often government funded) investigations into several folk combat traditions.
+One drawback of many of these works is that they have yet to be translated into English, limiting exposure to their findings.
+In other cases, they were inspired by ethno-nationalist or ideological considerations, and no real effort has been made to engage with the growing international literature on Martial Arts Studies.